NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Milani - Minor Boon.md

-**Minor Boon:** Once, when you roll a failure on a Deception or Stealth check to protect an uprising from discovery, you critically succeed instead.
+Once, when you roll a failure on a Deception or Stealth check to protect an uprising from discovery, you critically succeed instead.

 Milani typically grants this boon for extremely significant checks on which the uprising's survival hinges.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*